-Table 3 lists previous, ongoing, and planned HSV-specific action steps for the federal agencies corresponding to the goals and relevant objectives and strategies from the STI Plan, which were developed by each agency for FY 2021-2025.
-These HSV-focused action steps will be incorporated into future progress reports for the STI Plan.
-The years indicate the fiscal year (FY) in which the action begins and ends within the context of the STI Plan (2021-2025).
-Ongoing action steps that extend beyond FYs 2021-2025 only list the years within this timeframe.
+Table 3 lists HSV-specific action steps for the federal agencies corresponding to the goals and relevant strategies from the STI Plan, which were developed by each agency.
+These HSV-focused action steps will be incorporated into the STI Federal Implementation Plan and future STI Progress Reports.
+The years indicate the fiscal year in which the action begins and ends within the context of the STI Plan (2021-2025).
+Ongoing action steps that extend beyond fiscal years 2021-2025 only list the years within this timeframe.
 The actions are described as succinctly as possible; it should be noted that the action steps are supported by a level of detail for their conceptualization and implementation not captured in a summary document such as this.
-When more than one agency will collaborate on an action, the lead agency is listed first in boldface, followed by the federal agencies in alphabetical order.
+When more than one agency will collaborate on an action, the lead agency is listed first in boldface, followed by the partner agencies in alphabetical order.

-These action steps are intended to inform and inspire the policy development and program planning process for federal and nonfederal colleagues.
-This is not a budget document and does not imply approval for any specific action under Executive Order 12866 or the Paperwork Reduction Act.
+These action steps are intended to inform and inspire the policy development and program planning process for federal and nonfederal partners.
+This is not a budget document and does not imply approval for any specific action under Executive Order 12866 or the Paperwork

+Reduction Act.
 All activities included in this document are subject to budgetary constraints and other approvals, including the weighing of priorities and available resources by the Administration in formulating its annual budget and by Congress in legislating authorizations and appropriations.